elmasrya/JSONTutorial/README.md

 ##Tutorial 2
 ###Objectives:
-- Create and place .json files
+- Create and place .json files on your live web server
-- Objective 2:
-- Objective 3:
+- Make an Ajax request that returns the .json file data
+- Parse the data from that .json file back in JavaScript
+- Loop over all incoming objects for slim efficient code

 ##Tutorial 3
 ###Objectives: